Sagi-Send/fea-timoshenko-beam/README.md

 Finite-element Galerkin formulation of a cantilever Timoshenko-beam, loaded with a concentrated moment and vertical force at its free edge.
 The solution Implements both **full** and **reduced** integration to avoid shear-locking.

-The solution is validated by convergence towards an Euler-Bernoulli solution.
+The solution is validated by convergence towards an Euler-Bernoulli solution by mesh refinement.